The Rich-Looking Color Trend That's Better Than Black (Yes, Really)

 (Image credit: Launchmetrics Spotlight; PICTURED: Coach; Chloé; Aknvas; Dries Van Noten; Bottega Veneta; Alaïa; Michael Kors; Sandy Liang; Mame Kurogouchi; Khaite; Lovechild1979; Carven; Bevza; Tom Ford; Altuzarra; Baum Und Pferdgarten; Sportmax)

-Like clockwork, a few colors always emerge from the back of our closets once temperatures begin to drop.
+Like clockwork, a few colors emerge from the back of our closets once temperatures begin to drop.
 Black!
 Brown!
 Beige!
-All of them are the fashion crowd's in-formal welcoming committee for fall.
-But beyond the more obvious shades, occasionally, there will be a few other colors that manage to capture our collective attention.
+They are all the fashion crowd's informal welcoming committee for fall.
+But beyond the more obvious shades, occasionally there will be a few other colors that manage to capture our attention.
 Recently, some of those hues that have taken the runways by storm include oxblood, dove gray, and even olive green—which all, ironically, can be considered fall neutrals.
 For the record, these color trends are far from groundbreaking.
 However, for some fashion people, the mere concept of opting for clothing that's not black, brown, or beige can be, well, earth-shattering.
 Considering that we've seen so many conversations crop up around alternatives to black, it's only a matter of time before one color comes back into the chat: navy.

 the navy color trend shown on Bottega Veneta's fall runway worn by a model wearing gold earrings, a white button-down, a navy trench coat, brown mules, and a navy handbag